Nonlocal field theory of quasiparticle scattering in dipolar Bose-Einstein condensates: Transmittance and reflectance: Impact of dipolar interaction

 \section{Transmittance and reflectance: Impact of dipolar interaction}

+As an application of the solutions constructed we now investigate how the sound barrier transmittance/reflectance is affected by the roton minimum. {Once the scattering coefficients are known, we can study how waves sent towards the barrier get reflected and transmitted, the dipolar condensate analogue of the scattering of light rays at interfaces in classical optics.
+Specifically, far from the barrier $(|x|\gg1)$ in general we obtain from Eq.~\eqref{gensolexact} or \eqref{gensol} that

+i.e., only the propagating channels (real wave vectors) contribute.
+For the sake of illustration, if we consider the case where no roton is present, the quasiparticle of frequency $\omega$ and indexed by $k_{\rm in}$ far from the barrier assumes the form

+This {\it is} the solution of the BdG equation in our dipolar condensate configuration.
+Indeed, for contact-only condensates the quasiparticles also assume the form in Eq.~\eqref{asymsol} far from inhomogeneities, and thus we conclude that the scattering coefficients encapsulate all new physical information coming from the dipolar interactions in comparison to contact interactions.
+We observe that Eq.~\eqref{asymsol} corresponds to a plane wave of ``unity intensity'' sent towards the barrier from the asymptotic left, namely the term proportional to $\exp(-i\omega t+ik_{\rm in}x)$, which then gives rise to a reflected wave [$\exp(-i\omega t+ik_{1}x)$] with intensity $|S^{k_{\rm in}}_{k_1}|^2$ and a transmitted wave [$\exp(-i\omega t+ip_{1}x)$] with intensity $|S^{k_{\rm in}}_{p_1}|^2$.
+Moreover, the unitarity of the process discussed in the previous section shows us that the constraint $|S^{k_{\rm in}}_{k_1}|^2+|S^{k_{\rm in}}_{p_1}|^2=1$ holds.
+When the roton minimum is present, the same reasoning and interpretation holds, with the difference that more propagating channels might be present in the quasiparticles following the scheme of Fig.~\ref{figmain2}.
+We discuss in the below each of the possible cases separately. }

-As an application of the solutions constructed we now investigate how the sound barrier transmittance/reflectance is affected by the roton minimum.
-We shall use in this section {\it only} the approximate model, as it allows for an easier numerical simulation, and leave for the Appendix \ref{examples} some worked out examples of the singular integral BdG equation \eqref{inteq}.
+We use in this section {\it only} the approximate model, as it allows for an easier numerical simulation, and leave for the Appendix \ref{examples} some worked out examples of the singular integral BdG equation \eqref{inteq}.
 We recall from the dispersion relation \eqref{dis} that the influence of the dipolar interactions is measured by the coefficient $\beta=\ell_{\bot}$: As $\beta$ increases, the roton minimum emerges and the system eventually becomes dynamically unstable; when $\beta \rightarrow 0$, the system is stable under the proviso that $g_d>0$ .
 Therefore, $\beta$ measures how deep into the quasi-1D regime the system has penetrated.

 Furthermore, we note from Eqs.~\eqref{gfourier} and \eqref{approxG} that, because of the global factor $k^2$, the long-range part of the dipolar interactions is suppressed in the quasi-1D limit $\beta\rightarrow0$, and the condensate behaves no different than one with only local contact interactions, which is modeled by $g=g_{\rm d}$ for $x<0$ and $g=g_{\rm d}+g_{\rm c}$ for $x>0$.
 Thus our model enables us to compare results with the non-dipolar case operating near or within the quasi-1D limit.
 For the sake of a clear representation, we now treat separately the cases with roton and no roton minimum.